This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 Save the feed

-With the properties of the feed configured, you will now assign a name, an optional summary, and save the new feed.
+With the parameters of the feed configured, you will now assign a name, an optional summary, and save the new feed.

 Feed names must be unique across an organization.

-- For Feed Summary, which is optional, enter the following text:
+- For Feed summary (optional), enter the following text:

 Simulated AIS ship positions from the Marine Cadastre Automatic Identification System